Less is More: The Influence of Pruning on the Explainability of CNNs: Future Work

 \section{Future Work}

-Directions for future work, identified through our analyses, include the extension of the five-point Likert-scale to a seven-point Likert-scale and an experimental setup with more raters per task, maybe at the cost of a lower number of images.
+Directions for future work, identified through our analysis, include the extension of the five-point Likert scale to a seven-point Likert scale and an experimental setup with more raters per task, maybe at the cost of a lower number of images.
 Carefully selecting these images, for example, by some kind of image complexity measure, would furthermore shed light on the open question about the relation between image complexity and explainability.
-Additionally, we restricted our setup to one explainability method and one pruning method, while there is a lot of ongoing work in each of these areas.
+Additionally, our setup is restricted to one explainability method and one pruning method, while there is a lot of ongoing work in each of these areas.

-Besides these direct extensions of our experiments, there are several dimensions in which our work can be diversified to reach more reliable results especially in regards to generalizability.
-First and foremost, the generalization to other CNN architectures such as ResNets \cite{he2016deep}, Inception \cite{szegedy2015going} or EfficientNets \cite{tan2019efficientnet} should be examined.
-Given that we choose an explainability method that has been shown to be applicable to all CNNs, the open question is not if our methodology is applicable but rather if the results obtained for VGG-16 in this work also hold true for other CNN architectures, and subsequently also for the novel class of transformer-based computer vision architectures, such as Swin \cite{liu2021Swin} and Vision Transformers \cite{Dosovitskiy2021AnII}.
+Besides these direct extensions of our experiments, there are several dimensions in which our work can be diversified to reach more reliable results, especially regarding generalizability.
+First and foremost, the generalization to other CNN architectures such as ResNets \citep{he2016deep}, Inception \citep{szegedy2015going} or EfficientNets \citep{tan2019efficientnet} should be examined.
+Given that we choose an explainability method that is applicable to all CNNs, the open question is not if our methodology is applicable but rather if the results obtained for VGG-16 in this work also hold for other CNN architectures, and subsequently also for the novel class of transformer-based computer vision architectures, such as Swin \citep{liu2021Swin} and Vision Transformers \citep{Dosovitskiy2021AnII}. \fm{ The development of a unified evaluation metric for explainability and network compression as proposed by \citet{yu2023x} is a promising direction to optimize both objectives simultaneously during the training process.} Finally, it might be worthy to examine the impact of NN pruning on the internal mechanisms of GradCAM (e.g., in the used activation maps) and how these changes are reflected in our human-grounded experiment results.

-Then, related to our chosen architecture, we also examined only a single task, i.e., image classification, and it definitely would be interesting and probably more challenging to extend the experimental setup to other tasks such as object detection, image segmentation, or even image captioning.
-Furthermore, one could also check the validity of our results for other data sets.

-Also, the extent of the occlusion in our occlusion-maps might be evaluated further.
-We decided to use 90\% by visual examination of some examples and leave investigations as to how occlusion-maps perform which e.g. hide 85\% or 95\% to future work.

-Finally, it might be worthy to examine the impact of NN pruning on the internal mechanisms of GradCAM (e.g. in the used activation maps) and how these changes are reflected in our human-grounded experiment results.

 Exploring each of these dimensions is a valuable direction for future work and given that we carefully selected our setup, we are positive that similar setups will result in similar sweet spots.